MyHighLow/Animation_Player/README.md

 # Animation Player
-This project is not going to become a library itself.
-It is intended to be a proof of concept showing that:
+This animation player is a proof of concept combining several projects.
+The goal is to demonstrate:
 	animation matrices can be exported from an external tool (such as a blender script) those animation matrices can be easily ported into C++ projects utilizing OpenGL